Issue No. 211 - February 15 , 2001

 possible."

-The plan that Covic recently presented to the public would try
+The plan that Covic recently presented to the public

 to resolve the crisis in three stages.
 The first stage involves